hoangduytran/blender-manual/manual/advanced/scripting/addon_tutorial.rst

 the add-on still and consider what could be done to make it more useful.

-The two of the most obvious missing things are -- having the total fixed at 10, and having to access the operator with :doc:`/interface/controls/templates/operator_search` is not very convenient.
+The two of the most obvious missing things are -- having the total fixed at 10, and having to access the operator with :ref:`bpy.ops.wm.search_operator` is not very convenient.

 Both these additions are explained next, with the final script afterwards.